confianceai/renault-welding-use-case/documentation/index.md

 ## Metainformations detailed description

-All metainformations are stored in a parquet file named meta_ds.parquet` .
+All metainformations are stored in a parquet file named meta_ds.parquet stored in "metadata" folder in the dataset folder` .
 A parquet can be seen as a file representing a dataframe.
-It can be opened with classical data-anlysis python package like pandas or polars .
+It can be opened with classical data-anlysis python packages like pandas or polars .

 The metadata dataframe contains on row by sample .and the follwing